zhangyingchi/NYC_event/README.md

 ```

 ## Option menu
+Option 1: Data Initialization
+Option 2: Events heatmap(this will take a little bit long, like 20 mins )
+Option 3: Events wordcloud
+Option 4: Search by Features
+Option 5: Select a event
+Option 6: Find route to the events
 ### Option 1: Data Initialization ###

 > This data is provided by Office of Citywide Event Coordination and Management (CECM)